 Alone these activities may not seem like such a burden on your home network; however, the need for faster upload speed adds up when multiple people engage in similar activities at the same time on the same network.
 Gaming on Twitch may only require about 6Mbps alone, but if your livestreaming a 1080p video to Twitch and a 4K video to YouTube at the same time, about 36 Mbps is needed to ensure both streams remain stable (HighSpeedInternet).
 Add on a parent who is remotely working and a sibling or roommate who is on Google Classroom, and you will soon need closer to at least 50 Mbps of upload bandwidth.

 Cable Internet connections, which do not use fiber all the way to the home, typically offer upload speeds from about 10 Mbps to 35 Mbps.
-Fiber networks currently offer upload speeds from 100 to 1000 Mbps, more than ten times faster than cable (Fiber vs. Cable).
+Fiber networks currently offer upload speeds from 100 to 1000 Mbps, more than ten times faster than cable.
 Fiber also provides a much more stable connection.
+Learn more about these statistics on our Why Fiber page.
 As our reliance on our home Internet's bandwidth grows, consumers are going to soon realize that Internet providers who haven't invested in fiber won't be able to meet their needs.

 March 2020 was just the beginning to a trend that will continue for years to come: Internet usage and bandwidth consumption is growing exponentially.
 Higher resolution and 4K will become more standard, and the need for fast Internet will only go up from here.
 To stay on top of this trend, consider fiber when purchasing Internet.
 With Cincinnati Bell Fioptics, you won't experience lagging during an important meeting or while streaming to Facebook.
 If you have a house or apartment full of remote workers, learners, gamers, or TikTokers- we recommend our plan with 1 Gig download and 250Mbps upload.
 Click below to shop all of our options.